MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 ### Next steps

-To fully configure Surface Hub 2S as a personal productivity device, see [Windows 10 for Surface Hub 2 post install configuration](surface-hub-2-post-install.md).
+To fully configure Surface Hub 2S as a personal productivity device, see [Configure Windows 10 Pro or Enterprise on Surface Hub 2](surface-hub-2-post-install.md).

 > [!NOTE]
 >If following the steps outlined in this document is unsuccessful in migrating your device to Windows 10 Pro or Enterprise for Surface Hub 2, please contact [Surface Hub Support](https://support.microsoft.com/help/4037644/surface-contact-surface-warranty-and-software-support).